oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 We have several projects that will have significant impact on Oppia and we feel would make excellent Google Summer of Code projects.
 This is the specific list we are outlining for GSoC, but there are many more project ideas being discussed on the team.

 Feel free to suggest your own or look at our various [starter projects](https://github.com/oppia/oppia/issues?q=is%3Aopen+is%3Aissue+label%3A%22starter+project%22) to help generate ideas for new projects, if none of the below interest you.
 We're also happy to discuss new ideas that you'd like to implement, outside of the projects listed below or our existing starter projects.

+Finally, be aware that the projects below may either seem larger than they are or will be sized down once a student is paired with one.
+These projects were picked because they were isolated, high-impact projects.
+Most of them involve end-to-end development, which can be very hard to do within only a summer of work.
+We have ranked each project based on our assumed difficulty; the projects themselves should be scoped based on students' applications and discussion with the corresponding mentors once the summer begins.

 TODO(bhenning): Order the following based on difficulty.
 Abstract out portions which discuss becoming acclimated with the code base and link them here or in another section (and link that section here).